 Building a Virtual Environment on Python

-According to Wikipedia, virtual environment is a networked application that allows a user to interact with the computing environment and the work of other users.
+According to Wikipedia, a virtual environment is a networked application that allows a user to interact with the computing environment and the work of other users.

 With Python, specifically, this represents a system you can use to code using Python and keep what you do separately from your system-level installation.